 \textbf{Social Simulations} Social simulations involve multi-agent-based modeling of strategic interactions within conceptualized social environments.
 The framework proposed by \citep{trencsenyi2025approximatinghumanstrategicreasoning} employs a hypergame-based \textbf{Theory of Mind} reasoning framework.
-This approach has been utilized by \citep{trencsenyi2025influencehumaninspiredagenticsophistication} to explore the ability of agentic large language models (LLMs) to engage in human-like reasoning during guessing games.
+This approach has been utilised by \citep{trencsenyi2025influencehumaninspiredagenticsophistication} to explore the ability of agentic large language models (LLMs) to engage in human-like reasoning during guessing games.
 Furthermore, \citep{kulkarni2025coalitiondetection} leverages hypergame theory to model \textbf{Coalition Detection} in natural language reasoning tasks performed by LLMs.\\

-\textbf{Robotics} In the realm of robotic \textbf{Control Theory}, hypergame applications, for example, focus on modeling obstructed perceptions in traffic scenarios using subjective games \citep{kahn2022traffic}.
+\textbf{Robotics} In the realm of robotic \textbf{Control Theory}, hypergame applications, for example, focus on modelling obstructed perceptions in traffic scenarios using subjective games \citep{kahn2022traffic} or uncertainty-informed trajectory planning in mixed human-robot traffic~\citep{chen2025hypergame}.
 In contrast, \citep{kulkarni2019reactivegames} aim to develop hypergame-based strategies in asymmetrical information environments between robots and their surroundings.
-Other studies in robotics explore the implementation of hypergames in the context of \textbf{Autonomous Vehicles}, particularly in the design of deceptive defense strategies for unmanned ground vehicles that operate under asymmetric perception conditions \citep{lv2024synthesisforUAV}.
+Other studies in robotics explore the implementation of hypergames in the context of \textbf{Autonomous Vehicles}, particularly in the design of deceptive defence strategies for unmanned ground vehicles that operate under asymmetric perception conditions \citep{lv2024synthesisforUAV}.
 Others address the cognitive alignment of unmanned aerial vehicles during defensive \citep{he2022leader, hai2023uavcommunication} or exploratory \citep{dharmadhikari2021dronesexploring} missions.\\

-\textbf{Multi-agent Systems} We categorize applications related to general issues within MAS under this domain.~\citep{aitchison2021hiddenrolegames} defines a set of hidden-role games targeting deceptive objectives and equipping agents with second-order \textbf{Theory of Mind} conceptualized as second-order hypergames.
-This framework allows agents to act based on misaligned perceptions of their roles and objectives, facilitating the emergence of asymmetric beliefs and belief manipulation within partially observable, mixed cooperative-competitive settings.\\
+\textbf{Multi-agent Systems} We categorise applications related to general issues within MAS under this domain.~\citep{aitchison2021hiddenrolegames} defines a set of hidden-role games targeting deceptive objectives and equipping agents with second-order \textbf{Theory of Mind} conceptualised as second-order hypergames.
+This framework allows agents to act on misaligned perceptions of their roles and objectives, thereby facilitating the emergence of asymmetric beliefs and belief manipulation in partially observable, mixed cooperative-competitive settings.\\